satra-11/liquid-graph-time-constant-network/README.md

 ### 1\.
 Feature Extraction (Optional but Recommended)

-To speed up training, you can pre-compute CNN features from the raw images.
+To speed up training, you can pre-compute features using a pre-trained ResNet18 backbone.
+This process extracts high-level semantic features from raw images and reduces them to a compact representation.

 ```bash
 python3 scripts/extract_features.py